ANZ Default KiwiSaver Scheme Conservative Fund

 The graph below shows the value of a $1,000 investment made at the time the fund launched.

-The x-axis (horizontal) shows annual dates from September 2007 to December 2024.
+The x-axis (horizontal) shows annual dates from September 2007 to June 2025.
 The y-axis (vertical) shows values from $0 to $2,500 in $500 increments.
 The line is labelled 'Conservative Fund'.
 The line starts at a value of $1,000 for September 2007.
 The trend is slightly upwards until between September 2008 and September 2009 when the upwards trend increases.
 The trend then continues mostly upwards until a sustained decline over 2022.
-Since then, the value has gradually recovered, finishing at $2,307.36.
+Since then, the value has gradually increased, with a current value (as at 30 June 2025) of $2,364.16.

 Performance is after the annual fund charge and before tax.
 Rates, fees and agreements.